Managing import declarations

 Removing an import declaration

-Conversely, use the --remove <IRI>
+Conversely, use the --remove <IRI> option to remove an import

 declaration.
 Again, the option may be used repeatedly in the same